 Sexual Harassment Attorney

 Why you should hire a St. Louis attorney if you are being sexually harassed in the work place?

 The attorney you hire would then start documenting all the information related to the harassment.
 It would include the discussions that were carried forward with the employer as well.
 If the harassment continues, you would be prepared accordingly, so that you can deal with the harasser.
-For example, you will be taught about the steps that you need to follow in order to report the future harassment cases to the employer.
+For example, you will be taught about the steps that you need to follow in order to report the future harassment.
 In addition, the responses given by your employer related to the complaint would be analyzed to serve justice to you.
 Therefore, it is a must to hire a reputed and a qualified attorney when you become a victim of sexual harassment at workplace.

 U.S. Equal Employment Opportunity Commission

 It is unlawful to harass a person (an applicant or employee) because of that person’s sex.
 Harassment can include “sexual harassment” or unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
 Harassment does not have to be of a sexual nature, however, and can include offensive remarks about a person’s sex.
 For example, it is illegal to harass a woman by making offensive comments about women in general.

 Both victim and the harasser can be either a woman or a man, and the victim and harasser can be the same sex.
 Although the law doesn’t prohibit simple teasing, offhand comments, or isolated incidents that are not very serious, harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted).
 The harasser can be the victim’s supervisor, a supervisor in another area, a co-worker, or someone who is not an employee of the employer, such as a client or customer.